newaetech/chipwhisperer/doc/sphinx/tutorialglitch.rst

 +/- 5nS in 30pS increments (exact values vary with operating conditions).

 For most operating conditions this is insufficient - if attacking a target at 7.37MHz the clock cycle would have a period of 136nS.
-In order to provide a larger adjustment range an advanced FPGA feature called `Partial Reconfiguration` (PR) is used.
+In order to provide a larger adjustment range, an advanced FPGA feature called `Partial Reconfiguration` (PR) is used.
 The PR system requires special
 `partial bitstreams` which contain modifications to the FPGA bitstream.
 These are stored as two files in the folder ``chipwhisperer\software\chipwhisperer\capture\scopes\cw-partial-file``.
 These two files are ``s6lx25-glitchwidth.p`` and ``s6lx25-glitchoffset.p``.
 These files are `keyed` to the bitstream file, and must be generated with a script.
 On startup the ChipWhisperer software confirms that the